Last update Sept. 16, 2025

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM

-Native tree from the northwestern India that can grow adequately in subtropical and tropical areas.
-Used in Asia, South America, Central America, Oceania and parts of Africa as a food.
-All parts, including stems, flowers and roots are edible.
-It is a very nutritious plant with a high content of proteins, minerals (calcium, phosphorus, iron), vitamin A and C. The seed oil is also a good food high in fatty acids content (Olson 2016, Leone 2016).
+tree native to north-western India that grows well in subtropical and tropical areas.
+Used in Asia, South America, Central America, Oceania and parts of Africa for food; all parts of the plant, including the stems, flowers and roots, are edible.
+It is a highly nutritious plant, rich in protein, minerals (calcium, phosphorus, iron), and vitamins A and C. The oil from its seeds is also a good source of essential fatty acids (Olson 2016, Leone 2016).
+In traditional medicine, it is attributed with several properties that have not been scientifically proven.

-Depending on its origin Moringa may contain heavy metals in such amount that it could be not suitable (Limmatvapirat 2015).
+Depending on its origin, Moringa may contain heavy metals in proportions that could be inappropriate.
+(Limmatvapirat 2015)